 A five-week clinic with 20 problem horses in Reken, Germany, recorded and photographed by Bruns, became the basis for Tellington-Jones’s first book, An Introduction to the Tellington-Jones Equine Awareness Method.
 “We have discovered over 25 years that we can educate horses with a combination of bodywork to bring awareness, ground exercises to develop new levels of coordination and cooperation, and exercises under saddle that give the rider new tools to improve performance without repetition,” she says.

-In the mid-1970s, Tellington-Jones had perhaps her greatest epiphany.
+An “Aha” Moment In the mid-1970s, Tellington-Jones had perhaps her greatest epiphany.
 After studying the learning theory of Israeli physicist Moshe Feldenkrais, she realized that his concept of reeducating the nervous system without fear or force could be applied to horses and other animals to overcome resistance, stress and tension and improve coordination and learning ability.

 “This was my first big ‘aha’ moment,” Tellington-Jones recalls.
 “I saw horses with new eyes.
 Feldenkrais offered the possibility of finding new ways to teach equine learning by using nonhabitual movements to activate unused neural pathways to the brain.”